‘Purple Hearts’ Delivers a Realistic, Unforgettable Main Character with Type 1 Diabetes

 Every single integration of type 1 diabetes was effective.
 At one point, Cassie is able to get an insulin pump and continuous glucose monitor (CGM); that look of relief on her face when she gets her new tech is one I won’t forget.
 I felt it with her.
 I was there at one point too.
 My CGM was not only game-changing but life-saving.

-It’s important to see people with T1D live life passionately.
+It’s important to see people with type 1 diabetes (T1D) live life passionately.

 On top of these scenes, Cassie is a person with type 1 diabetes who is courageous and unwilling to give up on her dreams.
 This quality was also important to show—many people living with diabetes are resilient, hardworking and unwaveringly passionate.
 Cassie lives up to that summarization and then some.